-Put the TLC in TTC with our fertility-friendly, paraben-free lube.
+Put the TLC in TTC with our sperm-friendly lubricant for fertility.

-Natalist’s FDA-cleared, fertility-friendly personal lubricant is formulated to simulate the natural environment where human sperm thrive—fertile cervical mucus.
+Natalist’s FDA-cleared, fertility-friendly lubricant is formulated to simulate the natural environment where human sperm thrive—fertile cervical mucus.
 Unlike some oil-based lubricants, it will not harm or slow down sperm function.
 Its clean, frictionless consistency helps ensure baby-making will be pleasurable for all.
 Sperm friendly and paraben-free, our fertility lubricant is ideal for couples trying to conceive.
 Opt for our convenient lube subscription option to enjoy a hassle-free supply each month, along with a subscriber-exclusive discount.

 Convenient 2.0 fl oz bottle